 Some letting agents and landlords may ask for a rent guarantor, and if you can’t supply suitable references, you will struggle to find a rental in London without a guarantor.
 Expats moving to the UK after receiving a job offer from a UK employer shouldn’t have too many difficulties, as their employer will supply references and may act as a guarantor.

-How to Rent an Apartment in London without a Work Contract
+Rent a property in London without a Work Contract - is it possible?

 If you are moving to London to find work, be a digital nomad in London, rent a secondary home in London, and perhaps be closer to family and loved ones, consider asking a relative or friend to act as a guarantor.